9nee/r/immergrok-changelog.md

 ## \[A while ago - ":jorb: \[r]:jorb:[\/r]"]

-- Added reverse tag in its first version, you can use it wrapping emotes and text under \[r][/r] · Due to how /runescape code works, it doesn't work with /runescape.
+- Added reverse tag in its first version, you can use it wrapping emotes and text under \[r][/r] or pressing Ctrl+R
+  - Due to how /runescape code works, it doesn't work with /runescape.